RudyFisher7/KoiScript/README.md

 # KoiScript
-A simple scripting language designed for extending C++ applications at runtime.
+A simple scripting language designed for extending C++ applications at runtime, specifically with video game scripting in mind.

 ## Built-In Functions
 ### special